The Veteran View

-The Veterans View course provides individuals and service providers with strategies and tools to effectively serve and build rapport and trust with veterans and military families.
+The Veteran View course provides individuals and service providers with strategies and tools to effectively serve and build rapport and trust with veterans and military families.

 Based on the high number of veterans choosing community-based care, it is critical that community providers become more aware of the uniqueness of military culture and are knowledgeable about the challenges and circumstances facing veterans and military families.

 The Veteran’s View provides training on military lifestyle, culture and history, helping providers understand and respond more effectively to the culture, language and military experiences of their clients.
 The Veteran’s View gives providers an educational opportunity that can contribute to their continuous learning.
 Enrollment for the course is open to service providers in the AmericaServes network and Community of Practice.

 For more information, call 315.443.6898 or email firstname.lastname@example.org.

 Addressing the Growing Evidence that Veterans Feel Military Culture is Misunderstood

 84% of Veterans say that Americans don’t understand them.

 71% of Americans say they have little to no understanding of Veterans.